-Facebook has become a center for businesses and brands to connect with their target audience.
+Facebook has become a center for businesses and brands- local business or not, to connect with their target audience.
 It is THE social platform that gives you access to a large number of eyeballs even with a limited budget.

 This is exactly why the advertising system that has been created by Facebook is one of the most efficient ones out there.
 The level of targeting that you can achieve with Facebook ads can help small businesses like yours get the best return on their investment.

 Having a strong presence on Facebook is as important as having your own website.
 It gives you an edge over other small businesses in your niche that do not use Facebook to market the business and build new relationships.